dojo/docs/dojox/gfx.rst

   rotated
     Always false

-FF2 and Opera9 don't support following properties:
+FF2 and Opera9
+  Do not support the following properties:

   decoration
     Always "none"